MouliMohanN/moulin-dev-console-log/README.md

 ## Summary

-Debugging is a core part of development, but manually writing `console.log` statements is tedious and error-prone.
-You have to find the right place to log, figure out which variables are in scope, and then clean them all up afterward.
-This extension automates that entire process.

-Contextual Console Log is a powerful VS Code tool that acts as your debugging assistant.
-It intelligently analyzes your code in real-time to generate highly relevant and informative log statements exactly where you need them.
-Whether you're working with simple functions, complex React components, or legacy class-based code, this extension provides the context you need to find and fix bugs faster.
+Debugging can be a time-consuming process, especially when it involves manually inserting and removing `console.log` statements.
+This VS Code extension automates the generation of highly relevant and informative log statements, directly within your code, saving you time and reducing errors.
+It intelligently analyzes your code's context, from simple functions to complex React components, providing immediate insights to help you debug faster.

 ## Features

-- **Deep Contextual Analysis**: This is the core of the extension.
-It doesn't just find variables; it understands your code's structure using Abstract Syntax Trees (ASTs).
-It knows the difference between a function's arguments, a React component's props, state variables from the `useState` hook, and refs from `useRef`.
-This deep analysis results in logs that are incredibly insightful.
+- **Deep Contextual Analysis**: Leverages Abstract Syntax Trees (ASTs) to understand your code's structure.
+It accurately identifies function arguments, React props, state variables (from `useState`), and refs (from `useRef`), generating logs that are incredibly insightful and tailored to your code.

-- **Intelligent Log Generation**: The extension automatically formats logs to be as readable as possible.
-It includes the filename and the name of the function or component, so you always know the exact origin of a log message in your console.
+- **Intelligent Log Generation**: Automatically formats logs for maximum readability.
+Each log includes the filename and the name of the function or component, ensuring you always know the exact origin of a log message in your console.

-- **React and Hooks Support**: Built with modern web development in mind, it has first-class support for React.
-It correctly identifies and logs props, state, refs, context from `useContext`, and state/dispatch from `useReducer`.
-It's also smart enough to log the `.current` value of a ref and to ignore `setState` functions.
+- **React and Hooks Support**: Built with modern web development in mind, it offers first-class support for React.
+It correctly identifies and logs props, state, refs, and variables from `useContext` and `useReducer`.
+It also intelligently logs the `.current` value of a ref and ignores `setState` functions.

-- **Full Customization**: Every developer and team has their own style.
-The extension is highly configurable, allowing you to control everything from the log message prefix to the logging function itself.
-You can make it work with your existing logger (like Pino or Winston) and enforce a consistent style across your project.
+- **Full Customization**: Highly configurable to fit your team's coding style.
+Control everything from the log message prefix to the logging function itself.
+Integrate with your existing logging setup to maintain consistency across your project.

-- **Effortless Cleanup**: Forget hunting for `console.log` statements before a commit.
+- **Effortless Cleanup**: Say goodbye to manually removing `console.log` statements before commits.
 The extension can tag every log it creates with a unique comment.
-A single command, `Clean Logs`, will then instantly remove all of these tagged logs from a file, ensuring your production code stays clean.
+A single command, `Clean Logs`, will then instantly remove all of these tagged logs from a file, keeping your production code clean.

-- **Bulk Logging**: When you're new to a file or trying to understand a complex flow, you can use the `Insert Logs for File` command to automatically inject a contextual log into every function and component in the file, giving you a complete execution trace.
+- **Bulk Logging**: When exploring new files or complex flows, use the `Insert Logs for File` command to automatically inject contextual logs into every function and component in the file, providing a comprehensive execution trace.

+## Installation

+1. Open VS Code.
+2. Go to the Extensions view (`Ctrl+Shift+X` or `Cmd+Shift+X`).
+3. Search for "Contextual Console Log".
+4. Click "Install".

 ## Usage Examples